 There are many reasons for wanting bats in your backyard.
 Whether it’s to benefit from their pollination services, pest control, or you just simply enjoy their nightly displays of aerial acrobatics, consider these tips for attracting bats to your backyard!

 For many species of bats, dead trees provide a prime roosting location.
 The narrow, rough space between the bark and the wood provides an ideal space for a bat (or a few) to squeeze in nice and tight.
 If a dead tree does not pose a safety concern, consider leaving it in your yard to provide protected refuge for bats and the insects they eat.
+Dead trees are also referred to as "wildlife trees", wildlife trees can be viewed at The Little Schoolhouse on Brandon Lane and along the Beach Avenue promenade

-Dead tree not an option?
+Dead tree, not an option?
 Give the bats the next best thing – a bat house to mimic the space and habitat that a dead tree would normally provide.

 Building your own bat house is a great way to get involved in bat conservation.
 Community Bat Programs of B.C. has designs for three different types of roosts freely available on their website; single chamber, four-chamber, and rocket boxes.